nestdotland/og/README.md

 # 🙌 Acknowledgement

 Credit where credit is due.
-This started as a forked repo from [Railway's OG image generator](https://og.railway.app/).
-The main differences are
+This started as a forked repo from [Railway's OG image generator](https://og.railway.app/)

 # License